ofc-ml-challenge/OFC-ML-Challenge-Website/_pages/call-for-submission.md

 layout: page
 title: Call for Submission
 permalink: /call-for-submission/
-description: Detailed submission guidelines for the Optica ML Challenge.
+description: Detailed submission guidelines for the OFC-ML-challenge.
 nav: true
 nav_order: 2
 ---

 # Call for Submission

-Welcome to the submission portal for the Optica ML Challenge!
+Welcome to the submission portal for the OFC ML Challenge!

 ## Submission Guidelines